 Ingredients

-2 tablespoons extra-virgin olive oil2 shallots, coarsely chopped (or ½ yellow onion, diced)
+2 shallots, coarsely chopped (or ½ yellow onion, diced)

 1 teaspoons kosher salt